-Surety bonds protect one of the three parties involved in the contract—the obligee.
+Surety bonds protect one of the three parties involved in the contract—the obligee, which is the party that required the business to purchase the bond.
 The surety company agrees to compensate the obligee should the principal fail to meet the agreed upon contract or license terms.
-This means that the obligee is protected against loss caused by a breached contract or license requirement.
+This means that the obligee, which can be the state, another business, or an individual, is protected against loss caused by a breached contract or license requirement.

 Who covers the financial losses?